Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 Indexes are defined at the table level, and because most tables in Business Central are company-specific, each index exists separately for each company.
 For example, if the **Item** table has a specific index, that same index structure exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.

 In AL code, indexes are defined by secondary keys in both table objects and table extension objects.
-A single table object and table extension object can have multiple secondary keys.
+So when you add a key, you get an index. single table object and table extension object can have multiple secondary keys.
 Learn more in [Table keys](/dynamics365/business-central/dev-itpro/developer/devenv-table-keys).

 ## View indexes on a table